kuuneh/i3-dotfiles/README.md

 For neovim, run :PackerSync to install all the plugins.

+For polybar, install "Arimo Nerd Font" (on the aur, the package is ttf-arimo-nerd)

 For Alacritty, (the best terminal emulator) install "Hack Nerd Font" (on the aur, the package is ttf-hack-nerd)